OmengU/quap/documentation/documentation.typ

 In addition to Salts and to distinguish itself from competing solutions, Bcrypt is also significantly slower than other algorithms, making regular encryption and decryption still possible but rendering Rainbow Tables time-consuming to produce, even without the use of Salts. @misc-bcrypt
 === PostgreSQL <postgres>
-The database used for this project is PostgreSQL, a #acr("FOSS") relational database.
+The database used for this project is PostgreSQL, an open source relational database.
 Similarly to other relational databases like MySQL and SQLServer, it stores data in tables divided into rows and columns.
 Another shared characteristic is that most relational databases use #acr("SQL") to write queries performing #acr("CRUD") operations on stored data.
 What differentiates PostgreSQL from other solutions is that it is a so-called Object Relational Database.
 It supports concepts like custom data types and inheritance typically found in #acr("OOP").
 It also allows multiple transactions to be run simultaneously by assigning a snapshot of the database to each one and for reusable queries. @misc-postgres

 This project uses some of these features since it uses Enums to store specific data, which are not available on other relational #acr("DBMS").
 Further details about said implementation will be covered in the Backend part of the implementation section later in this documentation.
 One downside of using PostgreSQL with Entity Framework Core is that it requires the installation of a third-party package called `Npgsql` to be supported.
 === Concepts